speakeasy-api/contract-testing-demo/README.md

 * Open `openapi.yaml` to compare the API definition to the generated tests.
 * The `createUser` OAS operation response has OAS `example` properties for its data inside its referenced shared component (`components/schemas/User`).
 This data should be present in the language-specific test for that operation (e.g. `TestUsers_CreateUser` in Go).
-* The `createDrink` OAS operation does not have `example` properties for its data.
+* The `createDrink` OAS operation does not have OAS `example` properties for its data inside its referenced shared component (`components/schemas/Drink`).
 This data should be automatically generated in the language-specific test for that operation (e.g. `TestUsers_CreateDrink` in Go).
+The OAS operation does, however, have OAS `examples` properties.
+Each named example under `examples` will create additional language-specific tests for that operation (e.g. `TestUsers_CreateDrinkCreateBeer` and `TestUsers_CreateDrinkCreateCoffee` in Go).

-### Running Tests
+### Run Tests

 * Open a CLI terminal to the root directory of the repository.
 * Run `speakeasy test` for the target language, e.g. `speakeasy test --target go`.
 Testing will automatically start the mock API server, call the language-specific testing commands, and stop the mock API server.
 Use `--verbose` flag to see actions/commands being ran.
-* Update the `.speakeasy/workflow.yaml` configuration to enable testing for `speakeasy run`:
+* Update the `.speakeasy/workflow.yaml` configuration to optionally enable testing for `speakeasy run`:

 ```yaml
 targets: